 How does this decision impact us in Shelton?
 When there is camping enforcement activity that we'd like to pursue, there must be a meaningful alternative for any impacted individuals, such as shelter space or a legal place to camp.
 The Martin decision impacts every community in our state, but there are unique challenges that we face in Shelton that we must acknowledge and work together to solve.

 Our available shelters regularly find themselves at capacity.
 We do not have enough shelter space for every homeless individual in our community.
 These resources are working with few staff and volunteers and tight budgets.

 We are also grappling with a lack of readily available space in our local jail.
 When there are no shelter beds available, plus no jail space for our officers to use, we don’t have any options for either having individuals access shelter or enforcing a public camping ordinance.

 Our community is growing and working to solve these issues will require significant coordination and partnership between us, Mason County, the state and our community non-profit partners.

 The City Council has passed two ordinances in the past year directly related to homelessness: Ordinance 1977-0921 and Ordinance 1987-0422:

-Additionally, we convened a Homelessness Task Force earlier this year, comprised of law enforcement, non-profit service providers, community members, business owners, public health, and other government officials.
+In June, we convened a Homelessness Task Force, comprised of law enforcement, non-profit service providers, community members, business owners, public health, and other government officials.
 We wanted to include a wide range of experience and perspectives on this task force because we know that homelessness impacts each of us in multiple ways.

 We are hosting a Spotlight Shelton event on our homelessness response on Tuesday, October 11 from 6-8 p.m. at the Civic Center (525 West Cota Street).
 Join City staff, public safety partners, and community organizations to learn more about the topic of homelessness in Shelton and the City's opportunities and challenges in this area.
 The Homelessness Task Force's recommendations will also be available for Spotlight Shelton attendees.